 - On 12 August 2014, the SAU launched an ambitious project, costing a total of 6 million euros, for the restoration of the Hippodrome’s four most iconic buildings: the Grandstand, the Small Stand, the Weighing Building and the Judges’ Tower.
 The restored buildings were delivered in early 2016 and inaugurated in mid-September 2016.

 - In August 2016, the SAU initiated a procedure for the selection of a consultancy firm to oversee a new building restoration programme on the site.
 This second phase will relate to buildings of particular historical value such as the Great Stables, the Entrance Buildings and the Betting Counter.
-The work should start in spring 2018 and take about a year.

 Development of the site

 - To organise the development of the recreational green space, the SAU has appointed a private operator, Droh!me, for a period of 15 years commencing on 1 July 2014.
 Droh!me was selected following a tender process at Belgian and European level, based on strict selection criteria: respect for and utilisation of the natural and architectural heritage; free access to most parts of the site; quality of proposals in recreational, educational and/or cultural terms; activities for children; the multi-seasonal character of activities; environmental project management; transport, etc.